IamMohitM/books/docs/cash-loan-user-guide.md

 - `Principal` rows post to the loan’s liability account.
 - `Interest` rows post to the loan’s interest expense account.
 - Loan rows in one Journal Entry must use one loan profile.
+- Loan metadata is stored on the journal entry rows so Loan Register and Loan Ledger can reconstruct the loan view.

 ## Borrowing Example